BobG1983/love2d-template/README.md

 At minimum, I recommend using [Visual Studio Code](https://code.visualstudio.com/) with the Love 2D Support (pixelbyte-studios.pixelbyte-love2d) and Lua (sumneko.lua) extensions.

 I'd also recommend installing [LuaFormatter](https://github.com/Koihik/LuaFormatter) and the VS Code extension vscode-lua-format (koihik.vscode-lua-format).
 This involves installing the VS Build Tools, lua-for-windows, and using luarocks to install luacheck and luaformatter.

-For more awesome libraries you might want to include in your project check out [Awesome Love2D](https://github.com/love2d-community/awesome-love2d#input)